understructure/AWSBigDataSpecialtyExamPrep/Additional_Reading/Redshift-DB-Dev-Guide-Security.md

 | EMR                                               |   COPY    | Cluster: ListInstances   (on the cluster)                  |
 | S3                                                |  UNLOAD   | Bucket: READ, WRITE |
 | S3                                                | CREATE LIBRARY | Bucket: LIST, Objects: GET |

+### Loading Data from Amazon S3 >> Uploading Files to Amazon S3 >> Uploading Encrypted Data to Amazon S3

+* Server-side encryption is transparent to Redshift
+* Client-side encryption - must use `COPY` command with `ENCRYPTED` option and a private encryption key
+    * Data is encrypted by an *envelope key* - one-time use symmetric key that's encrypted by master key and stored alongside your data in S3
+    * When data is accessed by Redshift during a load, the encrypted symmetric key is retrieved and decrypted with your real key, then the data is decrypted

+### Unloading Encrypted Data Files

+* `UNLOAD` automatically creates files using S3 server-side encryption with AWS-managed encryption keys (SSE-S3)
+* `UNLOAD` does **not** support S3 server-side encryption with encryption keys from SSE-KMS or a customer supplied key (SSE-C)
+* Use `UNLOAD` with the `ENCRYPTED` option (with your key) to create client-side encrypted files
+    * Your key would then generate a one-time use symmetric "envelope" key and an initialization vector to encrypt the data